Leopold, Prince of Salerno

 Leopoldo Giovanni Giuseppe Michele of Bourbon-Two Sicilies, Prince of Salerno (2 July 1790 – 10 March 1851) was a member of the House of Bourbon-Two Sicilies and a Prince of Bourbon-Two Sicilies.
 He married Archduchess Clementina of Austria in 1816, and became the Prince of Salerno.

 Biography

-Born Leopoldo of Naples and Sicily, he was the sixth son of Ferdinand IV of Naples and his wife Maria Carolina of Austria, daughter of Maria Theresa of Austria.
+Born Leopoldo of Naples and Sicily, he was the sixth son of Ferdinand IV of Naples and Maria Carolina of Austria, daughter of Maria Theresa of Austria.

 Marriage and issue

-Leopold married his niece Archduchess Clementina of Austria, third surviving daughter of Francis II, Holy Roman Emperor (later Francis I of Austria) and his sister Maria Teresa of Naples and Sicily on 28 July 1816 at Schönbrunn Palace in Vienna.
-Leopold and Clementina had four children but only their daughter Princess Maria Carolina survived infancy.
+Leopold married his niece and double-first cousin once removed Archduchess Clementina of Austria, third surviving daughter of Francis II, Holy Roman Emperor (later Francis I of Austria) and his sister Maria Teresa of Naples and Sicily, on 28 July 1816 at Schönbrunn Palace in Vienna.
+They had four children but only their daughter Princess Maria Carolina survived infancy.
 Prince Louis and two infants died within their first year.